-In a claim filed under the Defense Base Act, the injured contractor will receive indemnity (compensation) and medical benefits.
+In a claim filed under the Defense Base Act, We ensure that our injured contractor will receive indemnity (compensation) and medical benefits.

 Indemnity benefits are paid to the contractor directly and continue based on the disability.
 Most contractors working overseas earn the maximum compensation rate, which increases slightly every year and continue based on the impairment.
 Oftentimes, payments of compensation are paid for life depending on the type of injury (unscheduled scheduled injuries) and if that injury prevents you from returning to your overseas employment.